UZUME | Whispering: Files

 The young girl then reached her hand out and pointed towards the letter I had placed in front of me.
 The one I was told she had carried along with her.
 I placed my hand on the paper in question, a sort of silent confirmation if you may, and flipped it over to reveal the contents of the page.

 I silently read through the letter.
 As did Agent Yamanaka looking over my shoulder.
-It was a list of seemingly mundane things.
-Time stamps, dates, names that I didn’t personally recognize; and by Agent Yamanaka’s expression, she didn’t either.
-Amongst other things.
-It was twelve entries in total, but it was the one all the way down at the bottom that baffled me the most.
+It was almost like a diary entry of a seemingly mundane day, but slowly descended into a deranged incoherent mess of words.
+However, certain areas were circled.
+Time stamps, dates, names, and other things that I didn’t recognize; and by Agent Yamanaka’s expression, she didn’t either.
+But it was the one all the way down at the bottom that baffled me the most.

-Once again, I peered over at Agent Yamanaka and, as she shook her head, I concluded that this word simply didn’t make any sense to neither of us.
-Peeking up at the young girl I decided to take a tip from Agent Yamanaka’s playbook.
+Once again, I peered over at Agent Yamanaka and as she shook her head, I concluded that this word simply didn’t make any sense to either of us.
+Peeking up at the young girl I decided to take a tip from the new recruit’s playbook.
 Instead of an umbrella style question, such as what is the letter for, or why is any of it important?
 I got straight to the one question that was at the forefront of my mind.

 “R… E… D… I’m not even going to try to read it as one word.
 I’m confused enough just looking at it.”
 As I shifted my weight to one side I continued, “What is it?”

 “Red,” the girl uttered, “It’s pronounced red.”

 Both Agent Yamanaka and I caught our eyes linking with one another once more.
 I couldn’t tell what she was thinking but I understood what she was feeling.